 - 19.1 The University holds information about all applicants to the University and all students at the University.
-The University uses the information provided by applicants and/or students for the reasons set out in the University's Data Protection Policy. - 19.2 The University will only process your personal data in accordance with the University's Data Protection Policy and otherwise as permitted by the European General Data Protection Regulation (GDPR).
+The University uses the information provided by applicants and/or students for the reasons set out in the University's Data Protection Policy. - 19.2 The University will only process your personal data in accordance with the University's Data Protection Policy and otherwise as permitted by the European General Data Protection Regulation (GDPR). - 19.3 By submitting your application form and/or accepting your Offer, you consent to the use of your personal data in accordance with this Clause 19.
+You should refer to the University's Data Protection Policy for more information.

-- 19.3 By submitting your application form and/or accepting your Offer, you consent to the use of your personal data in accordance with this Clause 19.
-You should refer to the University's Data Protection Policy for more information. - 19.4 Students who are involved in dealing with other peoples' personal data (for example in some research projects, or in the course of a work placement) must ensure that they abide by the requirements of data protection law (which contains requirements about security of personal data, and how such data is used and shared) as outlined in the University's Ethics Policy.
-They should refer to relevant policies (for example IT Regulations of Use) and seek guidance from their tutor or supervisor where appropriate.
+19.4 Students who are involved in dealing with other peoples' personal data (for example, in some research projects, or in the course of a work placement) must ensure that they abide by the requirements of data protection law (which contains requirements about security of personal data, and how such data is used and shared).
+They should refer to relevant policies (for example, Acceptable Use Policy) and seek guidance from their tutor or supervisor where appropriate.